free things to do in New York City

 Tour | Tour of Gracie Mansion

-In 1799, a prosperous New York merchant named Archibald Gracie built a country house overlooking a bend in the East River, five miles north of the then-New York City limits.
+In 1799, a prosperous New York merchant named Archibald Gracie built a country house overlooking a bend more in the East River, five miles north of the then-New York City limits.
 Little did he know that, more than 200 years later, his home would be serving as the official residence of the First Family of New York City - a place where history is made, not merely recorded.
 Gracie Mansion is a historic house museum run by the Parks Department, sitting on 11 acres of grounds now known as Carl Schurz Park.
 Gracie Mansion has served as the home of 10 mayors, beginning first with Mayor Fiorello H. La Guardia in 1942.
 Today, Gracie Mansion is occupied by the de Blasio family, which has opened its doors in the spirit of the administration's motto: one city, rising together.
 Start times: 10am, 11am, 2pm, 3pm.
-This event occurs every Tuesday.
+This event occurs every Tuesday. less

 New York City, NY; NYC